ciwanceylan/dirswitch-experiments-tmlr2025/README.md

 This repo contains all the source code for the experiments in the TMLR submission "Disobeying Directions:  Switching Random Walk Filters for Unsupervised Node Embedding Learning on Directed Graphs".

-Source code for the ReachNEs framework and DirSwitch is located under [reachnes-tmlr2025](reachnes-tmlr2025/README.md)
+Source code for the ReachNEs framework and DirSwitch is located under [reachnes-tmlr2025/](reachnes-tmlr2025/)

 The purpose of this package is to benchmark node embedding models.
 Researchers have released various embedding models over the  past 10-15 years.
-These have been implemented using different package version, Python versions, and even different programming languages.
+These have been implemented using different package versions, Python versions, and even different programming languages.
 To be able to benchmark them with a unified setup, this package used conda environments to isolate different node embedding models.